Halloween 4: The Return of Michael Myers: Retrospective

+Accolades

 Novelization

 To tie in with the film's release, a novelization by Nicholas Grabowsky was published, containing 224 pages.
 The novel closely follows the film's events, with a few alterations.
 In 2003, the novel was re-issued with new material and cover art, titled Halloween IV: The Special Limited Edition.
+In 2013, a hardcover version was released, titled Halloween IV: The Ultimate Authorized Edition which includes a never-before-published epilogue that changes the original ending.